JozefJarosciak/X1/Validator-Instructions_Testnet.md

 echo "YOUR_PASSWORD" > ~/.x1/.password
 ```

-Double check that the file is there and your password is inside it.
+Double-check that the file is there and your password is inside it.
 Note: The location of the file should be in /root/.x1/.password
 ```bash
 nano ~/.x1/.password
 ```

-Ensure your node is stopped (in case it's running) and let's clear the terminal screen, change to our home directory, and navigates into the go-x1 directory within the home directory.
+Ensure your node is stopped (in case it's running) and let's clear the terminal screen, change to our home directory, and navigate into the go-x1 directory within the home directory.
 ```bash
 clear && cd /home/ubuntu && cd go-x1
 ```